Tim Anderson Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.52 team ERA that ranks 20th among all league pitching staffs.
+- The Tigers have a 4.49 team ERA that ranks 19th across all league pitching staffs.

-- Tigers pitchers combine to give up 161 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- His last time out came on Monday against the New York Yankees, when the righty tossed 4 1/3 innings, surrendering one earned run while giving up three hits.
+- In his most recent time out on Tuesday against the New York Yankees, the lefty tossed six innings, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.